All the stuff you need for your winter excursion.

-Whether you be fishing at your local pond or here not he Missouri you need to be prepared in a different way than you would be for a summer outing.
+Whether you be fishing at your local pond or here on the Missouri you need to be prepared in a different way than you would be for a summer outing.

 In the summer months you can forget a bunch of shit and still hammer out a comfortable fishing trip.
-In the winter it is much different as you need a clausal list of fishing accouterments.
+In the winter it is much different as you need a much larger list of fishing accouterments.

 Summertime: Rod, 6 pack, wide brimmed hat, cool shades, flip flops.

 I love the short summer list.
 No better time to fish than the summer in my book.
 Early sun, late sun, 18hrs of fishing, dry fly all day long.
-Cold beers at Joe’s.
+Cold beers and Ribs at Izaak’s.
 Get to bed late, get out of bed early, and repeat.